How to Center Yourself: 12 Powerful Methods to Reduce Stress, Increase Focus, and Recharge

 You have a menu of options to choose from.
 Each time you try a method to center yourself, hold it as an experiment.

-Are you more in the Center after running one of these experiments or not?
+Are you more in the Center after running one of these experiments?

 Can you detect any new sensations?